Lufkin Industries

 Lufkin Industries is an American manufacturing company founded in 1902 and headquartered in Missouri City, Texas.
-Lufkin is a provider of rod lift products, automated control and optimization equipment and software for rod lift equipment to the oil and gas industry.
-It was an independent company until being acquired by GE Oil & Gas in July 2013, which later merged with Baker Hughes to create Baker Hughes, a GE Company (BHGE).
-On June 30, 2020, KPS Capital Partners, LP completed its previously announced acquisition of Lufkin from Baker Hughes.
+The company specializes in providing rod lift products, as well as automated control and optimization equipment and software for the oil and gas industry.
+Lufkin Industries was an independent entity until its acquisition by GE Oil & Gas in July 2013; GE Oil & Gas subsequently merged with Baker Hughes to form Baker Hughes, a GE Company (BHGE).
+On June 30, 2020, KPS Capital Partners, LP finalized its acquisition of Lufkin Industries from Baker Hughes, as previously announced.

 History

 In 1902, The Lufkin Foundry and Machine Company was founded in Lufkin, Texas in 1902 to operate a machine shop to repair sawmill machinery.
 The company soon began manufacturing sawmill equipment and repairing locomotives.
 As the lumber industry declined in East Texas, the company expanded into the manufacture of oil drilling and refinery equipment.
 In the 1930s the company established an iron foundry and began manufacturing truck trailers and gears for industrial equipment.
 During World War II, the company specialized in manufacturing gears for use in military vehicles.
 After the war, sales of oil equipment slowed, but sales of trailers and industrial gears did better.
 The company had conflicts with organized labor in the 1950s and much of the 1960s.
 In 1970 the company's name was changed to Lufkin Industries, and three divisions were established: Machinery, Trailer, and Automotive/Industrial Supplies.
 The company prospered in the 1970s, growing to 3,800 employees and annual sales of over $364 million by the early 1980s.